Starbond70/whatsapp-chat-analyzer/README.md

 # whatsapp-chat-analyzer

-A small Streamlit app to analyze WhatsApp exported chat files.
-It computes message statistics, timelines, activity maps, word clouds, emoji counts and more.

-## What I added
-- Top-level `.gitignore` to ignore common Python artifacts and IDE files.
-- `requirements.txt` listing the project's Python dependencies.
-- This expanded `README.md` with setup and run instructions.

 ## Project structure
 - `app.py` — Streamlit application (do not modify unless needed)
 - `preprocessor.py` — chat parsing and preprocessing (do not modify)